cepero91/scentpass-legal/account-deletion.md

 ## How to delete your account

-**If you have the app installed:**
-Open ScentPass, go to **Settings → Delete Account**, and confirm.
-Your account and all associated data are deleted permanently and immediately.

-**If you don't have access to the app:**
-Email **scentpass.support@gmail.com** from the email address associated with your ScentPass account, with the subject line "Delete my account."
-Once we verify your request, your account and all associated data will be permanently deleted within 30 days, consistent with our [Privacy Policy](./privacy-policy).
+ScentPass does not currently offer in-app account deletion.
+To delete your account and all associated data, email **scentpass.support@gmail.com** from the email address associated with your ScentPass account, with the subject line "Delete my account."

+Once we verify your request, your account and all associated data will be permanently deleted within 30 days.

 ---